-UN Action's work is funded by voluntary contributions from a range of governments, including: Norway, Finland, Sweden, the United Kingdom, and Switzerland, whose funds are pooled in a Multi-Partner Trust Fund (MPTF) managed by the UNDP MPTF Office, who have directed funds to UN Action entities to support specific UN Action deliverables.
-In November 2014, UN Action and the Government of Switzerland co-hosted the third meeting of donors and parties engaged in the conflict-related sexual violence (CRSV) agenda, which aimed to help mobilize resources, strengthen strategic partnerships and define joint, coordinated actions in priority countries.
-Twenty member states were represented at the UN Action Donors' Conference, which provided a forum for interactive dialogue on the challenges and opportunities presented by this issue.
-UN Action committed to playing an active role in forthcoming high-level policy discussions, including: the High-Level Review of Security Council Resolution 1325, the Beijing +20 Review, the advent of a sustainable development agenda, the review of the UN Peacebuilding Architecture, the Strategic Review of Peacekeeping Operations, and the High-Level Review of UN Sanctions.
-With a view to becoming more responsive to international and donor communities, the UN Action Coordinator also committed to ensuring that UN Action will engage in more results-based reporting on its activities and will also deepen partnerships and collaboration with civil society.
+UN Action's work is funded exclusively by voluntary contributions from a range of governments, including: Norway, Finland, Sweden, the United Kingdom and Switzerland, whose funds are pooled in a Multi-Partner Trust Fund (MPTF) managed by the UNDP MPTF Office.
+These funds are directed to UN Action entities to support joint deliverables outlined in the UN Action Strategic Framework.
+In November 2014, UN Action and the Government of Switzerland co-hosted the third meeting of donors and parties engaged in the conflictrelated sexual violence (CRSV) agenda, which aimed to help mobilize resources, strengthen strategic partnerships and define joint, coordinated actions in priority countries.
+Twenty member states were represented at the UN Action Meeting of Donors and Interested Parties, which provided a forum for interactive dialogue on the challenges and opportunities presented by this issue.
+UN Action committed to playing an active role in forthcoming highlevel policy discussions, including: the High-Level Review of Security Council Resolution 1325, the Beijing +20 Review, the advent of a sustainable development agenda, the review of the UN Peacebuilding Architecture, the Strategic Review of Peacekeeping Operations, and the High-Level Review of UN Sanctions.
+With a view to becoming more responsive to international and donor communities, the UN Action Coordinator also committed to ensuring that UN Action will engage in more results-based reporting on its activities and will deepen partnerships and collaboration with civil society.